Gorik27/Modified_segregation_spectrum/README.md

 ```

 ## Citation
-When using please cite our paper  (pre-proof available now): \
+When using please cite our paper: \
-G. Marchiy, D. Samsonov, and E. Mukhin, “Spectral model for grain boundary segregation in systems with strong solute-solute interactions,” Acta Materialia, May 2025, doi: 10.1016/j.actamat.2025.121044.
+G. Marchiy, D. Samsonov, and E. Mukhin, “Spectral model for grain boundary segregation in systems with strong solute–solute interactions,” Acta Materialia, vol. 294, p.
+121044, Aug.
+2025, doi: 10.1016/j.actamat.2025.121044.